-The Swiss government said it won’t extradite fugitive film director Roman Polanski to the U.S. on charges tied to a more than 30-year-old sex scandal in California.
+The Swiss government freed director Roman Polanski from house arrest after refusing to extradite him to Los Angeles in a case tied to a more than 30-year-old sex scandal in California, drawing U.S. protests.

-Polanski was released from electronic monitoring at his chalet in Gstaad, Switzerland, the Justice Ministry said today at a press conference.
-Polanski, whose films include “The Pianist” and “Chinatown,” is wanted in the U.S. for unlawful sexual conduct with a 13-year-old girl.
+Polanski was released from electronic monitoring at his chalet in Gstaad, Switzerland, Justice Minister Eveline Widmer-Schlumpf said today at a press conference.
+She said the U.S. refused to release documents to support its extradition request.
+Polanski, whose films include “The Pianist” and “Chinatown,” is wanted for sentencing in a case involving unlawful sexual conduct with a 13-year-old girl.

 The Oscar-winning director was arrested at Zurich airport on Sept.
-26, as he arrived to collect an award at the city’s film festival.
+26 as he arrived to collect an award at the city’s film festival.
 Polanski, 76, was held in a Swiss jail before being placed under house arrest at his holiday home.
-Polanski was forced to wear an electronic monitoring tag while awaiting the government’s decision on the U.S. extradition request.
+He still would be arrested if he returns to the U.S.

 The film director was initially charged on six felony counts alleging he drugged and raped the teenager in 1977.
 He later pleaded guilty to one count of unlawful sexual conduct with a minor after the lawyer for the girl’s family asked prosecutors to avoid a jury trial.